Visiting Chelsea Flower Show

 • Tickets: This is a popular event, so book in advance from the official RHS website.

-• How to get there: Chelsea is in London city, so is easily accessible using the local buses or underground.
+• How to get there: Chelsea is in London, so it is easily accessible using the local buses or the underground.

 • Toilets: There are toilets available onsite.

-• Food and drink: There is plenty of food and drink, including alcoholic, to enjoy, but at a cost.
+• Food and drink: There is plenty of food and drink, including alcoholic beverages, to enjoy, but at a cost.
 If you are on a budget, then take a picnic along with you.

 • Language: English